hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 	</div>
 	</figure>

-Newton derived this formula (using geometry rather than calculus) and exploited the rapid convergence to compute $\pi$ to $15$ decimal places in 1666.
+Newton himself derived this formula (using geometry rather than calculus) and exploited the rapid convergence to compute $\pi$ to $15$ decimal places in 1666.
 He later wrote, "I am ashamed to tell you to how many figures I carried these